There Are Many Great Reasons To Visit Austria

 Just Some Great Reasons To Visit Austria

 It was hard not to find great reasons to visit Austria.
+A great stop on our tour around Central Europe.
 There was a wonderful and historical music scene.
 Architecture and churches drew us from street to street.
 When we headed outdoors, lakes, parks and mountains relaxed us.
 And the history of this region was fascinating.

 We had a busy week on our first visit to Austria.
 But we know we only scratched the surface.
 We will certainly return to the favourite spots from our visit trip.
 But we have along list of new places for a return visit.
 We want to see Innsbruck nestled in the Austrian Alps, the Baroque palaces and Renaissance courtyards in Austria’s second biggest city Graz and we will spend time wandering in the wine region of Wachau Valley.